 \subsection{Convolutional Neural Networks Based Models}

-Convolutional neural networks (CNNs) \cite{lecun1998gradient} achieves excellent results in the computer vision tasks.
-The convolution operation scans through the embeddings of word/sentence.
-Through convolution kernels, the important information of the input data objects can be extracted by convolutional neural networks.
-Using pooling operation on features at intervals can get different levels of features from simple to complex.
-Convolutional neural networks have been proved to be effective for various NLP tasks in recent years \cite{kim2014convolutional, dos2014deep}.
-They are able to process natural language after sentences/words vectorization.
-Most of the CNN-based multi-document summarization models utilize CNNs for semantic and syntactic feature representation.
-As with RNN, CNN-based models can also replace DNN-based models in network design strategies (Figure \ref{fig:network}).
+Convolutional neural networks (CNNs) \cite{lecun1998gradient} achieve excellent results in computer vision tasks.
+The convolution operation scans through the word/sentence embeddings and uses convolution kernels to extract important information from input data objects.
+Using a pooling operation at intervals can return simple to complex feature levels.
+CNNs have been proven to be effective for various NLP tasks in recent years \cite{kim2014convolutional, dos2014deep} as they can process natural language after sentence/word vectorization.
+Most of the CNN based MDS models use CNNs for semantic and syntactic feature representation.
+As with RNN, CNN-based models can also replace DNN-based models in network design strategies (Please refer to Figure \ref{fig:network}).

-A simple way to make use of CNNs in multi-document summarization is by sliding multiple filters with different window sizes over the input documents for semantic representation.
-Cao et al. \cite{cao2015learning} proposed a hybrid CNN-based model \textsl {PriorSum} to capture the latent document representation.
-The proposed representation learner slides over the input documents with filters of different window widths and two-layer max-over-time pooling operations \cite{collobert2011natural} to fetch document independent features that are more informative than using standard CNNs.
-This paper also nominates to combine manually-extracted document dependent features with the aforementioned document independent features to provide representation in a better manner for sentence ranking.
-Similarly, \textsl {HNet} \cite{singh2018unity} utilizes distinct CNN filters and max-over-time-pooling to generate salient feature representation for the downstream processes.
-Cho et al. \cite{cho2019improving} also used different filter sizes in \textsl{DPP-Combined} model to extract low-level features.
+A simple way to use CNNs in MDS is by sliding multiple filters with different window sizes over the input documents for semantic representation.
+Cao et al. \cite{cao2015learning} proposed a hybrid CNN-based model \textsl {PriorSum} to capture latent document representation.
+The proposed representation learner slides over the input documents with filters of different window widths and two-layer max-over-time pooling operations \cite{collobert2011natural} to fetch document-independent features that are more informative than using standard CNNs.

+Similarly, \textsl {HNet} \cite{singh2018unity} uses distinct CNN filters and max-over-time-pooling to generate salient feature representation for downstream processes.
+Cho et al. \cite{cho2019improving} also used different filter sizes in \textsl{DPP-combined} model to extract low-level features.
 Yin et al. \cite{yin2015optimizing} presented an unsupervised CNN-based model termed \textsl {Novel Neural Language Model (NNLM)} to extract sentence representation and diminish the redundancy of sentence selection.
 The NNLM framework contains only one convolution layer and one max-pooling layer, and both element-wise averaging sentence representation and context words representation are used to predict the next word.
 For aspect-based opinion summarization, Stefanos et al. \cite{angelidis2018summarizing} leveraged a CNN based model to encode the product reviews which contain a set of segments for opinion polarity.